Definitions, history and cultural influence.

 - The manga and anime series Hetalia: Axis Powers, in which the main characters are the stereotyped personifications of the world's nations, features several micronations as characters.
 As of 2011, micronations represented include Sealand, Seborga, Wy, Kugelmugel, Molossia, Hutt River, Ladonia, and the former micronation of Nikko Nikko.

 - In 2012, a conference on micronations (PoliNation 2012) was held in London.
 Micronations with representatives in attendance included the Empire of Atlantium, the Republic of Molossia, the Grand Duchy of Flandrensis, Ladonia, Neue Slowenische Kunst, and Austenasia.
-A second conference was organised in 2015 in the Free Republic of Alcatraz in Perugia, and conventions and seminars were also organised in Aigues-Mortes (2016), Atlanta (2017), and Vincennes (2018).
+A second conference was organized in 2015 in the Free Republic of Alcatraz in Perugia, and conventions and seminars were also organized in Aigues-Mortes (2016), Atlanta (2017), and Vincennes (2018).

 - MicroCon, a convention of micronationalists created by the government of Molossia, has been held biannually in odd years since 2015, although its 2021 convention was delayed due to the COVID-19 pandemic.
 MicroCon 2015 was held in Anaheim, California; 2017 was in Tucker, Georgia; and MicroCon 2019, the largest convention with 113 attendees, was born in Hamilton, Ontario.